j3-signalroom/apache_flink-kickstarter/python/README.md

 To learn more about this script, click [here](../.blog/run-flink-locally-script-explanation.md).

 ## 3.0 Discover What You Can Do with These Flink Apps
-To access the JobManager (`apache_flink-kickstarter-jobmanager-1`) container, open the interactive shell by running:
+To access the Flink JobManager (`apache_flink-kickstarter-jobmanager-1`) container, open the interactive shell by running:
 ```bash
 docker exec -it -u root -w /opt/flink/python_apps/src apache_flink-kickstarter-jobmanager-1 /bin/bash
 ```